byu-cs329/lab0-constant-folding/README.md

 x = 10;
 ```

-This level of reduction (short-circuiting with three operands) is not required for this lab.
-It can be implemented, with appropriate tests, for extra credit if so desired.
+If you implement short-circuiting of two parameters with appropriate tests, notify the instructor to receive extra credit.

 # Java Subset